 April 20, 2020 | Celeste Schexnaydre BFA, MA, ATR-BC

 As someone who lives with a compromised immune system, I have been inside for at least a week longer than the general public.
 I moved my art therapy private practice inside my home and onto a HIPAA compliant platform immediately after having a cough and wanting to protect my clients as well as myself.
 This wasn’t a surprise to many of them as some are aware of my health concerns.
 I have had to re-imagine my career frequently due to these health limitations.
 As I look back, I recognize that much of my life has been a dress rehearsal for this episode of quarantine, social distancing and a sudden alteration to my art therapy practice.
 I imagine that most of you can relate in some way.
 For some of you, maybe even your path to becoming an art therapist prepared you.
-As art therapists, we recognize the path is one of a pioneer and trailblazer, a different drummer perhaps, but one thing is for sure, a path that can present misconception, persistence and resilience.
+As art therapists, we recognize the path is one of a pioneer and trailblazer, a different drummer perhaps.
+But one thing is for sure: it is a path that presents misconception and requires persistence and resilience.